AI in Cybersecurity: The 2026 Guide to Agentic Defense

 - Rate limits: Prevent platform bans and accidental floods; track per-provider quotas.

-- Explainability: Retain decision traces—why an item is high risk, why an action was chosen, which policy section applies.
+- Explainability: Keep the decision traces.
+Why an item is high risk, why an action was chosen, which policy section applies.

 - Rollback paths: Undo high-impact changes or apply compensating controls.